CoolZeroNL/draw-io-plugins/# Draw-io-Vector-Libraries/readme.md

 ------------------
 Need to be fixt
 Components
-- discovery engine
+x - discovery engine
-- enterprise intergration api
-- extensice intergrarions library
-- password vailt web access
+x - enterprise intergration api x - extensice intergrarions library x - password vailt web access

 Other
-- lightbulb
+x - lightbulb
-- telecom
+x - telecom
-- website-webapps
+x - website-webapps
-- windows
+x - windows

 - Flow
     - All... (redraw in Draw.io and use it as template)